 When you donate or pay for an “Abundant tuition” at the top of the sliding scale, these support Earth Activist Training provide access for those who have fewer resources, and helps keep our work sustainable.

 Earth Activist Training is committed to increasing the diversity of the global permaculture and regenerative land movements.
 Our goal is to provide access to our programs through pay-what-you-can scholarships for Indigenous and Peoples of Color working in environmental and food justice.
 We recognize the history of this land called the United States and Canada and seek to do what we can to rectify the deep injustices and systems of inequity that formed society today.

 We are grateful to the donors who have made this opportunity possible.
 Donations warmly accepted to support and expand this program.

 Work trade opportunities allow students who have more time but less income to join and contribute to Earth Activist Training’s learning community.

 Current work trade opportunities include supporting our administrative team with photography, graphic design, videography; fundraising; course promotion; and community engagement.
 When considering a work trade option, please ensure you have the capacity to both learn as a student in the class and make time for work trade responsibilities during this same period.
 Work traders are responsible for paying 50% of course tuition.
 Tuition is due at the time that an applicant is accepted into the work trade program.

-Work trade positions are available for in-person courses, such as the Permaculture Design Certificate, Fire Ecology: Restoration Intensive, and long courses such as the advanced permaculture certificate in Resilient Land Design and two-year diploma program in Regenerative Land Management.
+Work trade positions are available for in-person courses (next offered again in 2023), such as the Permaculture Design Certificate, Fire Ecology: Restoration Intensive, and long courses such as two-year diploma program in Regenerative Land Management.